Kris Jenner Potentially Gaining Custody Of Rob Kardashian’s Baby, Dream, Amid Alleged Blac Chyna Drug Abuse

 Of course, it doesn’t make things easier to then know that Rob is battling issues himself, ranging from depression, anxiety, his weight gain struggle, amongst other things.

-In this unfortunate situation, sources, via Hollywood Life, reveal that there’s a chance Kris Jenner will end up being the one holding full custody of Dream, should it be the case that CPS finds the child’s parents to be anything but capable of looking after their daughter.
+In this unfortunate situation, sources, via Hollywood Life, reveal that there’s a chance Kris Jenner will end up being the one holding full custody of Dream should it be the case that CPS finds the child’s parents to be anything but capable of looking after their daughter.

 Kris Jenner’s son has been very vocal in the past about Chyna’s alleged drug abuse, claiming that she had often sent him to purchase certain substances for her, which is why he’s so aware of the supposed fact that she has a problem.